Robert-van-Engelen/Forth500/manual.md

     : body>     ( addr -- xt ) 3 - ;
     : enum.     ( addr -- ) body> >NAME NAME>STRING TYPE ;

-The `body>` "body from" word converts a body address of a word to its execution token, `>NAME` converts the execution token to a name token and `NAME>STRING` converts the name token to a string on the stack.
+The `body>` "body from" word converts the address of the body of a word to its execution token, `>NAME` converts the execution token to a name token and `NAME>STRING` returns the string of a name token on the stack.
 For example:

     red enum. ↲
     red OK[0]